Build Bogleheads Three Fund Portfolio With ETFs

 Here are the largest (and best) ETF providers for European investors.
 The links will take you to the European pages where you can see which ETFs they offer to Europeans.

-Your first choice should be Vanguard and iShares.
-They are the most significant players.
+Vanguard and iShares are the most significant players.
 Their ETFs have the largest liquidity and lowest expenses.
 Expenses play a massive part in selecting the best ETFs.

-Each provider typically has many ETFs for the same asset class but denominated in different currencies.
+Each provider has many ETFs for the same asset class but denominated in different currencies.
 We list either Euro- or Dollar-denominated ETFs on this page.

 You can look up the symbols on the provider’s page to see all the currencies the ETF is denominated in.